Skip to Content

 2 dau dublin itinerary mapped out

-Day 1 revolves around Dublin City Centre and it’s main attractions.
+Day 1 revolves around Dublin City Centre and its main attractions.
 This is ideal for those of you visiting for the first time.

 On day 1, you’ll eat great food, visit some of the top museums in Dublin and polish off your day in some traditional pubs.